 The best lidos & splash parks

-Thankfully both Hampshire and the Isle of Wight are blessed with a wealth of shoreline and beaches to cool us off.
-But, if you’re not feeling the whole ouchy shingly walk to the waves or the thought of sand getting EVERYWHERE is filling you with dread, then relax as we’re blessed with some amazing outdoor lidos and splash parks for some water-based fun without the whole… beach… thing.
-If we’ve missed anywhere good, let us know in the comments below.
+If you’re not right by the coast or feeling the whole ouchy shingly walk to the waves – or the thought of sand getting EVERYWHERE is filling you with dread – relax.
+We’ve also got some amazing outdoor lidos and splash parks* for some water-based fun.
+Without the whole beach… thing.

-Down in Lymington, there’s the awesome Lymington Sea Water Baths that have been open since 1833.
-This 110m pool is filled with seawater and has an incredible inflatable obstacle course, standup paddle boarding sessions and even aqua jousting (whatever that is!)
-Being in a prime Summer tourist spot it gets super busy so it’s suggested you pre-book on the website to make sure you get in.
+Down in Lymington, the awesome Lymington Sea Water Baths have been open since 1833.
+The 110m pool is filled with seawater and has an incredible inflatable obstacle course, standup paddle boarding sessions and even aqua jousting (whatever that is!).
+Being in a prime Summer tourist spot it gets super busy, so pre-book on the website to make sure you get in.

-Over on the Island, there’s the Ryde Waterside Pool which is a 25-metre pool with a retractable roof for those rainy days.
-It’s open year round, so perfect for any random heatwaves we might have in April or September and even has its own sauna cabin.
+Also on the Island, there’s the Ryde Waterside Pool which is a 25-metre pool with a retractable roof.
+It’s open year round – so perfect for summer showers and any random heatwaves we might have in April or September…

 Over in the Totton and Eling areas, there is Testwood Paddling Pool and Hanger Farm Pool – though these tend to rotate between which is open and can be closed at short notice.